 Harvesting Almonds From Your Tree

 Almonds give you a clue as to when they are ready to be harvested: The hulls begin to split apart, revealing the familiar, light-colored shell.
 Do not wait too long after this splitting to harvest your almond nuts because the exposed shell is now fair game to both birds and insects.

-The easiest way to get the almonds off the tree for the home grower is to tap the branches with a pole.
+The easiest way to get the almonds off the tree is to tap the branches with a pole.
 Lay a tarp down ahead of time to catch the almonds as they fall to make pick-up easier.

 After gathering the almonds, they must be dried properly, or else they can become moldy.
 Drying requires several steps:

 - Spread the nuts out (with the shells still on), in a thin layer, across a surface conducive to drying.
 An ideal surface would be a table, the top of which has been replaced by a screen.
 Cover the shelled nuts with mesh to prevent birds from taking them, and cover them with a tarp when rain is expected.

 - Check if the drying process is complete by sampling the "nuts."
 Crack the shells of a few to find out whether the edible seeds within are hard or rubbery.
 If they are rubbery, then they are not completely dried out yet.
 If they are hard, then they are ready.

 - When you have determined that your crop has dried out enough, bring the rest of the nuts, with their shells still on, indoors.
 Stored at room temperature, they will keep for eight months.

 Many growers of almond trees prune their plants in a few ways.
 Almond trees are best pruned in the winter when they are dormant.
 If the trees are left completely unpruned, they may not thrive.
 Some growers opt to keep young trees unpruned to encourage the growth of the scaffolding (branches forming the canopy) for a larger fruit yield when the tree matures.